GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Methods

 \subsubsection{Execution Agent}

 The Execution Agent $\mathcal{A}_{\mathrm{exe}}$ orchestrates the use of all tools within the existing tool pool (see Appendix~\ref{sec:appA} for tool descriptions).
 These tools span multiple categories.
 For information collection and summarization, $\mathcal{A}_{\mathrm{exe}}$ employs web search, literature search, and memory retrieval to gather task-specific information $\mathcal{I}_{\mathcal{T}}$.
 For segmentation, the agent invokes a range of specialized and general-purpose models.
-Specialized tools include MitoNet~\cite{glancy2023mitonet} for mitochondria segmentation, CellPose~\cite{stringer2021cellpose, stringer2025cellpose3} and $\mu$SAM~\cite{archit2025segment} for cell/ nuclei segmentation, and ERNet~\cite{lu2023ernet} for endoplasmic reticulum segmentation.
-General-purpose capabilities are provided by LISA~\cite{lai2024lisa}, a vision-language segmentation model that accepts a target image together with a textual description of the object of interest and outputs the corresponding segmentation mask.
+Specialized tools include CellPose~\cite{stringer2021cellpose, stringer2025cellpose3}, $\mu$SAM~\cite{archit2025segment}, and CellSAM~\cite{israel2025cellsam} for cell/nuclei segmentation, MitoNet~\cite{glancy2023mitonet} for mitochondria segmentation, ERNet~\cite{lu2023ernet} for endoplasmic reticulum segmentation, and UNet-Golgi for Golgi apparatus segmentation, (see Table~\ref{specialized_tool} for a summary).
+When a user query specifies the target object, the Planning Agent first narrows the candidate tools to those relevant for that object; when multiple tools cover the same target, style-similarity-based routing selects the best performer for the specific image.
+General-purpose capabilities are provided by agentic SAM3, a vision-language segmentation model that accepts a target image together with a textual description of the object of interest and outputs the corresponding segmentation mask.
 In addition, SegGPT~\cite{wang2023seggpt} serves as an in-context learning tool that takes a reference image and its mask, infers object features, and segments corresponding objects in the target image.
 Finally, interactive refinement is supported by the annotation and correction tool $\mu$SAM~\cite{archit2025segment}, which enables users to correct or refine segmentation results.
 The execution prompts are shown in Appendix~\ref{sec:appB:exeprompt}.